|Use an actual HUD-1

 Doc Stamps on Deed: This tax is calculated as the result of 70 cents on every

 $100 of sales price.
 Learn more about FL closing costs

-November 1.
-If the closing occurs before November 1, the buyer receives a
+Property Taxes: If the closing occurs before November 1, you as the seller

-amount.
-The buyer will be responsible for paying the full tax bill for the current
+buyer will then be responsible for paying the entire property tax if they take

 Broker Compensation: The compensation a seller pays to real estate agents

 is considered part of the seller's closing costs.
 Broker compensation is